9 step UX checklist for your best design process ever

 Now you’ve got your navigation sorted out, think about how culture or language might impact on UX.
 Judicious use of copy and context will help you create a brand identity that makes every single one of your users feel at home.
 That goes for those using your product on a different devices; all users should be getting the same great experience regardless of their skills or the technology at their fingertips.
 Luckily, prototyping tools let you test your prototypes on multiple devices, so you won’t get any nasty surprises later on.

 Assuming you’ve made the most of Justinmind’s custom widget libraries and templates, you’ve now got a host of reusable content that can span across your designs.
 The ability to apply global changes and set default styles means your creative process can be leaner and meaner.
 Have fun and play around with your product: what kind of gestures work best for your users and make you feel good as a designer?
 Don’t be afraid to try something new!
-This is the moment to tweak your design to be truly responsive – play around with resizing and then play around again.
+This is the moment in your UX checklist to tweak your design to be truly responsive – play around with resizing and then play around again.

-Have you ever sat watching that little eggtimer on your PC screen turning round and round and wondered what the hell was going on?
+Have you ever sat watching that little egg timer on your PC screen turning round and round and wondered what the hell was going on?
 That’s because the UI isn’t giving you the feedback you need to understand the situation.
 Give your users a hand to understand and they’ll thank you – errors can be explained with icons or microcopy (we’ve mentioned this before), and loading times can be made more fun by adding some cool graphics or dummy content.
 You can also communicate to your users’ touch gestures with subtle UI changes, making your interface feel super responsive and fast even when it’s hampered by a sluggish server.
 Responsive style changes are easy to test out in Justinmind so you can figure out what’s best for you and your users.
 And of course, integrate your prototypes with usability testing tools to get immediate user feedback.

 And don’t stop experimenting.
 What if you play with the hierarchy, the balance or the contrast?
 Taking a day off (if your project schedule allows) to let your design percolate can reap unexpected rewards: you might get that last creative lightening bolt that makes a good design great.